ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 ### Preparing miner and signer account

-We recommend preparing two specific Ethereum accounts for this test.
+We recommend preparing two specific Ethereum accounts to run an es-node.

 * The miner account will be set to receive rewards once the storage provider successfully submits a storage proof to the EthStorage contract.
-Each storage provider must use a unique miner account.
+Each storage provider must use a unique miner account on the same network.
-* The signer account will act as a transaction signer and should contain a balance of test ETH.
-A signer account can be used by multiple storage providers.
+* The signer account signs transactions and must hold sufficient ETH for gas.
+If you run multiple es-nodes on the same network, use a separate signer account per node to avoid nonce conflicts.

-> ℹ️ _**Note:**_ As Sepolia is used as L1 for the testnet, the test ETH can be requested from [https://sepoliafaucet.com/](https://sepoliafaucet.com/).
+> ℹ️ _**Note:**_ If Sepolia is used as L1, request test ETH from [sepoliafaucet.com](https://sepoliafaucet.com/); for QuarkChain L2 testnet, get custom gas tokens [here](https://docs.quarkchain.io/guides/app-developers/receive-tokens).

-> 🅢🅦🅒 Please refer to [this link](https://docs.quarkchain.io/guides/app-developers/receive-tokens) to get custom gas tokens for SWC.

 > :warning: _**Warning:**_ For safety reasons, we strongly suggest creating new wallets for the accounts to avoid the loss of any personal assets.

-Remember to use the signer's private key (with ETH balance) to replace `<private_key>` in the following steps.
+Remember to use the signer's private key (the one with ETH balance) to replace `<private_key>` in the following steps.
 And use the other address to replace `<miner>`.

-### Preparing Ethereum API endpoints
+### Preparing Ethereum API endpoints (L1 only)

-During the operation of the ES-Node, frequent Ethereum API calls are made, including at the execution layer and the consensus layer (the beacon chain).
+During the operation of es-node that deployed on L1, frequent Ethereum API calls are made, including at the execution layer and the consensus layer (the beacon chain).
 Therefore, we need you to prepare endpoints for two types of calls.
 We recommend using `BlockPI` for the execution layer endpoint and `QuickNode` for the beacon endpoint.

 For details on the application process for endpoints, please refer to [this section](tutorials.md#applying-for-ethereum-api-endpoints).

-In the following tutorial, you will need to replace \<el\_rpc> for you execution layer endpoint, and \<cl\_rpc> for the beacon endpoint.
+In the following tutorial, you will need to replace `<el_rpc>` for your execution layer endpoint, and `<cl_rpc>` for the beacon endpoint.

-> 🅢🅦🅒 You do not need to apply Ethereum API endpoints to run es-node for the SWC testnet.
+> ℹ️ _**Note:**_ You do not need to apply Ethereum API endpoints to run es-node for the QuarkChain L2 network.

 ## Options for running es-node